 To be clear, I advocate eating healthy, delicious food.
 I recommend food as medicine - this stuff is real, it's important, and it's about your health.
 I prefer foods with a low carbon footprint to ingredients that are unsustainable, whether that's due to the air-miles they travel, the plastic they're wrapped in, or the animals that produce them.

 I use my logic to gather the best insights from both science and folklore - from the emerging understanding of ancient ingredients alongside the traditional stories from our elders around the world.

 Science isn't static, it's constantly evolving and changing, so I stay in the loop as new research rolls out.
 I read trusted sources, and double check everything, using my logic.
 I seek all I can find on a subject from word-of-mouth sources and journals, and I have deep experience working with these ingredients myself, so I draw on my own personal experience over 20 years and three continents.
 Tried and tested.
-And I rely on advice from other people who I've come across who share these values, and who have specific training in specific areas to augment my own knowledge.
-This includes naturopathic doctor Dr Erin Kirwin ND, and Traditional Chinese Medicine practitioner Lisa Sherman BSc (Hons), LAc.
+And I listen to the advice of other people I've come across who share these rigorous values, and who have specific training in specific areas to augment my own knowledge.
+This includes scientists, nutritionists, and healers of many kinds.